Keys to Becoming a Successful Church Planter (Part 1)

-I’ve had the privilege of being involved in church planting in one form or another (from preacher’s kid to lead planter) for nearly half of my lifetime, and one of my greatest joys has been the opportunity to train hundreds of planters over the last few years.
+I’ve had the privilege of being involved in church planting in one form or another (from preacher’s kid to lead planter to church planter coach) for well over half of my lifetime, and one of my greatest joys has been the opportunity to train hundreds of planters over the last few years.

 Along the way, I’ve developed a keen eye to be on the lookout for successful church planters.
 Keep in mind that only God knows people’s hearts (1 Samuel 16:7), but more often than not after a little time together I can get a pretty good idea about how successful a church planter is going to be.